-Austin is America’s music capital.
-The city stakes its claim on that title as home to some of the best summer music festivals in Texas—and frankly the country (hello, ACL)—and as home to one of America’s most vibrant live music scenes.
-(Not sure where to see a gig?
-Try these best venues for live music in Austin.)
-It also earns the title thanks to the fantastic (and deeply stocked) record stores Austin has on offer.
+As America's music capital, Austin stakes its claim as home to some of the best live music venues in the country—and the best record stores.
 EDM fan?
-There’s a store for that.
+There’s a store for that (not to mention plenty of beat-thumping dance clubs in Austin).
 Love your metal?
-There is vinyl aplenty for you in the Texas capital.
+There's vinyl aplenty for you in the Texas capital.
 Just want to browse?
 Come on in.
-So, if you’re looking to build up your collection, make sure a trip to one of these shops is on your list of things to do in Austin.
-The best record stores in Austin are open, and ready to please.
+If you’re looking to build up your collection, make sure a trip to one of these shops is on your list of things to do in Austin.
+The best record stores in town are open, and ready to please.

 Best record stores in Austin

-Whether you’re looking for an old Willie Nelson LP or the new Leon Bridges, Waterloo has you covered.
-It’s the city’s largest and most prominently located music store, and therefore the most well-stocked in terms of new releases from both indie and major label artists, as well as deluxe reissues (save your pennies for that William Onyeabor box set!).
-Stay current on homegrown artists by consulting the Texas best-seller charts, and keep an eye on their event calendar because many will swing through for in-store performances.
-It takes true digger’s luck to score a find from their dollar bins, but the used daily arrival section (updated daily!) hides plenty of gems, from classic hip-hop singles to oddball disco rarities.
+Whether you’re looking for an old Willie Nelson LP or a new Leon Bridges, Waterloo has you covered.
+It’s the city’s largest and most prominently located music store, and the most well-stocked in terms of new releases from both indie and major label artists, as well as deluxe reissues (save your pennies for that William Onyeabor box set!).
+Stay current on homegrown artists by consulting the Texas best-seller charts, and keep an eye on their event calendar—many will swing through for in-store performances.
 Records nerds with an eye for more than just vinyl should wander towards the extensive music-centric book and film sections, and for the analog-challenged, there’s also a robust selection of CDs.

 If there’s one shop in Austin that fits the Championship Vinyl stereotype from High Fidelity, it’s End of an Ear.
-Serving South Austin since 2005 (and recently relocated to a larger location on Clawson Road), the shop’s shelves are rich in niche, rare and overlooked records that are dangerous to the pocketbooks of collectors, but the bins hold enough treasures to satisfy budget shoppers as well.
-Deep crates of psych, reggae, jazz, world and of carefully curated rock are where the shop flexes its encyclopedic knowledge, but close ties to an array of local scenes (punk, electronic, indie rock) mean that small pressings of Austin artists typically receive prime placement at the counter.
+Serving South Austin since 2005 (and now in a larger location on Clawson Road), the shop’s shelves are rich in niche, rare and overlooked records that are dangerous to the pocketbooks of collectors, but the bins hold enough treasures to satisfy budget shoppers as well.
+Deep crates of psych, reggae, jazz, world and carefully curated rock are where the shop flexes its encyclopedic knowledge, while close ties to an array of local scenes (punk, electronic, indie rock) mean that small pressings of Austin artists receive prime placement at the counter.
 Keep an eye on their Instagram for the occasional photo of visiting music royalty like Four Tet and Slowdive.

 45 RPM diggers flock to Breakaway for high dollar singles ranging from doo-wop to classic country, but the breezy neighborhood vibe of the shop is inviting enough not to scare away listeners with less archaeological listening habits.
 The owners have built a loyal following thanks partly to their role DJing long-time parties like the Second Sunday Sock Hop and Cold Lampin’, and their expertise shows in the hip-hop and classic R&B sections, as well as an employee picks racks where genre-pushing electronic LPs and Colombian cumbia compilations sit together in harmony.